CSnipper/xyz-map-gallery/README.md

 2. Add markers for places, objects, or points of interest
 3. Assign photos to markers or places
 4. Display maps and galleries anywhere on your site
-5. (Optionally) sell photos via WooCommerce
+5. (Future) sell photos via WooCommerce

 ## Requirements
 - WordPress 5.6+